wpeventmanager/wp-event-manager/readme.txt

 = How do I setup WP Event Manager? =

-View the getting [installation](http://www.gamthemes.com/plugins-documentation/wp-event-manager/installation/) and [setup](http://www.wp-eventmanager.com/plugins-documentation/wp-event-manager/setting-up-wp-event-manager/) guide for advice getting started with the plugin.
+View the getting [installation](http://www.wp-eventmanager.com/plugins-documentation/wp-event-manager/installation/) and [setup](http://www.wp-eventmanager.com/plugins-documentation/wp-event-manager/setting-up-wp-event-manager/) guide for advice getting started with the plugin.
 In most cases it's just a case of adding some shortcodes to your pages!

-= Can I use GAM Event Manager without frontend event submission? =
+= Can I use WP Event Manager without frontend event submission? =

 Yes!
 If you don't setup the [submit_event_form] shortcode, you can just post from the admin backend.